cozy-elixir/ecto_i18n/README.md

 ## Thanks

-This package is built or will built on the wisdom of:
+This package is built or will be built on the wisdom of:

 - [trans](https://github.com/crbelaus/trans) / [cldr_trans](https://github.com/elixir-cldr/cldr_trans)
 - [i18n_helpers](https://github.com/mathieuprog/i18n_helpers)